skohub-io/skohub-blog/content/blog/2024-01-18-reconcile/index.md

 To facilitate this process multiple tools exist with [OpenRefine](https://openrefine.org/) being the most prominent tool.
 To align and standardize the way of providing data for these tools the [Reconciliation Service API](https://reconciliation-api.github.io/specs/draft/) is drafted by the [Entity Reconciliation Community Group](https://www.w3.org/community/reconciliation/) within the World Wide Web Consortium (W3C).
 The specification defines endpoints that data services can expose so that applications like OpenRefine can handle that data.
-A number of other services have already implemented the specification, like [TEI Publisher](https://teipublisher.com/) or [Cocoda](https://coli-conc.gbv.de/cocoda/), or the [Alma Refine plugin](https://developers.exlibrisgroup.com/appcenter/alma-refine/) for the commercial Library Management System Alma.
+A number of other services have already implemented the specification and can thus be used as clients for reconciliation tasks, e.g. [TEI Publisher](https://teipublisher.com/), [Cocoda](https://coli-conc.gbv.de/cocoda/), or the [Alma Refine plugin](https://developers.exlibrisgroup.com/appcenter/alma-refine/) for the commercial Library Management System Alma.

 ## Reconciliation and SKOS

 [Simple Knowledge Organization System (SKOS)](https://www.w3.org/TR/skos-reference/) is an established standard for modeling controlled vocabularies as Linked Data.
-Thus, SKOS vocabularies are often targets of reconciliation efforts as you can improve your local data by enrichting strings with identifiers of a controlled vocabulary.
+Thus, SKOS vocabularies are often targets of reconciliation efforts as you can improve your local data by enriching strings with identifiers of a controlled vocabulary.
 So SKOS and the Reconciliation Service API often go hand in hand.
 However, there has not existed an easy way to set up a reconcilation endpoint for an existing SKOS vocabulary.
-We decied to change that by developing the new SkoHub component [SkoHub-Reconcile](https://github.com/skohub-io/skohub-reconcile).
+We decided to change that by developing the new SkoHub component [SkoHub-Reconcile](https://github.com/skohub-io/skohub-reconcile).

-Andreas Wagner had already built a reconciliation prototype for SKOS vocabularies (see also our [Workshop Blog Post](https://blog.skohub.io/2022-12-19-workshop-summary/).
+Andreas Wagner had already built a reconciliation prototype for SKOS vocabularies (see also our [Workshop Blog Post](https://blog.skohub.io/2022-12-19-workshop-summary/)).
 We picked this prototype up, refactored it and moved it into a container based infrastructure.
 We also added support for [v0.2 of the reconciliation spec](https://www.w3.org/community/reports/reconciliation/CG-FINAL-specs-0.2-20230410/).